 Natalia Narochnitskaya is a Russian politician, historian and political scientist, Doctor of Historical Sciences.

-Narochnitskaya supports scientific and social ties with Western scientists and research centers (Germany, UK, France, Italy, Greece), acting for the preservation of the European states of their sovereignty, against the dictates of globalisation and supranational ideological, financial and military arrangements.
+By the way, Narochnitskaya supports scientific and social ties with Western scientists and research centers (Germany, UK, France, Italy, Greece).

 On November 3, 2008 Natalia was awarded the Order of Princess Olga (III-degree).